jimdoescode/jimdoescode.github.io/_posts/2021-08-03-unknown-named-parameter-routes.md

 return call_user_func_array($callable, $routeArguments);
 ```

-I use `RequestResponseArgs` so that I can have named parameters in my route functions.
-It just makes things so much cleaner.
+I use `RequestResponseArgs` to have named parameters in my route functions.
+It just makes things so much easier to follow.

 Since I didn't write that class and it worked just fine in PHP 7.4 I immediately thought this was something that was changed in PHP 8.
 The problem was it wasn't immediately obvious what had occurred.
 In that line there is no variable named `$routes` and the `call_user_func_array` method didn't look like it was being used improperly.
 So what's the deal?

 After some searching around I can across [this article](https://chrislloyd.co/fixing-laravel-php-8-error-unknown-named-parameter-error/) which was describing a similar problem in Laravel.
 It mentioned that there was a change in PHP 8 to the way `call_user_func_array` and similar methods work.
 [Here is the description of that change](https://wiki.php.net/rfc/named_params#call_user_func_and_friends).

 Basically it boils down to how `call_user_func_array` operates when given an associative array.
 Prior to PHP 8 keys would be ignored when passing an associative array in.
 Now, with named parameters, array keys matter on that associative array.
 So in our example we have an array with a key named "routes" but the function we're calling doesn't take a parameter named "routes" so PHP 8 throws an error.

-The fix to this is quite simple.
-Strip the keys from the associative array:
+This is quite simple fix, strip the keys from the associative array:
 ```php
 return call_user_func_array($callable, array_keys($routeArguments));
 ```